 Newborn Stage

-Newborn bunnies, also called kittens or kits, are usually born in litters of five on average.
-Depending on the breed of the bunny, these kittens may weigh between 1-1.5 oz and 3.5-4 oz (for larger types).
+Newborn bunnies are usually born in litters of five on average.
+Depending on the bunny’s breed, these kittens may weigh between 1-1.5 oz and 3.5-4 oz (for larger breeds).

 Unfortunately, in larger litters, feeding can also be a struggle.
-In such a small space, it’s survival of the fittest and it can be harder for the weakest kittens to get the milk they need.
+In such a small space, it’s survival of the fittest, and it can be harder for the weakest kittens to get the milk they need.

 This is because, at this point in their lives, they cannot see or hear.
 Luckily, they will usually develop these senses in the next few weeks.
 Kittens usually begin to open their eyes at around 7 days.
 Their ears will usually open at around day 12.